local-minimum/emotihunt/README.md

 Roadmap towards release

-* Create feed of previous photos
+* :white_check_mark: Create feed of previous photos
- * :white_chekc_mark: A card with Image, Emoji tags below and the scores and date.
+ * :white_check_mark: A card with Image, Emoji tags below and the scores and date.
- * Scrollable area with cards (load 10 at a time)
+ * :white_check_mark: Scrollable area with cards (load 10 at a time)
  * A notification card which sums up scores for all photos on the emoji set
 * Let selection reset when :white_check_mark: (A) only 1 emoji remains or (B) week has passed.
 * :white_check_mark: Let feed have buttons to other pages